thepiwo/libqalculate-wasm/README.md

 set_option(str: string): boolean;
 ```

-## Usage example with React & support for Server Components
+## Usage example with React & compatibility with SSR

 ```TSX
 'use client';